Hghrv/GDPR-Obfuscator/README.md

       .
 Terraform 1.13 (Hashicorp installation procedure before terraform backend reconfiguration: optional as already included in requirement.txt) pip install python-terraform=1.13.3

+### Projet setup: Follow steps or skip to Make deployment section

+      In the terminal follow the following steps to initialise the project and run tests:

       .
-Make
-        pip install make

-### AWS Deployment: Follow steps or skip to Make deployment section

-      In the terminal, navigate to the terraform folder and follow the following steps:
+Step 1 Create / Activate your Virtual environment as in (step 1 in previous section).

       .
-Step 1 (Use the <-reconfigure> flag after adding terraform backend bloc in main.tf): terraform init
-        (Without backend s3)

-        terraform init -reconfigure
-        (With backend S3)
+Step 2: Install requirements (as in step 2 in previous section).

       .
-Step 2:
-        Terraform plan
+Step 3: Run safety and unit tests and PEP 8 compliance checks (Go to the sectio 'Note on Unit-Testing and Mock-Tests' for detailed instruction on tests)

+      or,

+### Automated setup with Make

+      To skip the steps above:
       .
-Step 3:
-        terraform apply

-      or,

-### Automated deployment with Make
+Ensure that Make is installed:
+          pip install make

-      To skip the steps above, run the following command after installing AWS_CLI:
+      .
+Run the following command after installing AWS_CLI:
           Make project

       The Make file will setup the virtual environment if needed, will install required libraries, then run unit-tests as well as PEP8 compliance and Safety tests.
 Pytest-cov and Pytest-flake8 are used as pluggings with pytest and Safety is used to scan seurity potential vulnerabilities and issues.